decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - hash: a cryptographic hash function.

-- xof\_no\_of\_bytes: Number of bytes to draw from the xof when performing operations such as creating generators as per the operation documented in (#creategenerators) or computing the e and s components of the signature generated in (#sign).
+- xof\_no\_of\_bytes: Number of bytes to draw from the xof when performing operations such as creating generators as per the operation documented in (#generator-point-computation) or computing the e and s components of the signature generated in (#sign).
 It is RECOMMENDED this value be set to one greater than `ceil(r+k)/8` for the ciphersuite, where `r` and `k` are parameters from the underlying pairing friendly curve being used.

 - octet\_scalar\_length: Number of bytes to represent a scalar value, in the multiplicative group of integers mod r, encoded as an octet string.
 It is RECOMMENDED this value be set to `ceil(log2(r)/8)`.